-Choose four courses at 3000 and 4000-level, with at least two lab courses and at least two at 4000-level from Biology and Biochemistry
+Four courses in Biology or Biochemistry at 3000 level or higher, with at least two lab courses and at least two courses at 4000 level.

-Biology Capstone: BIOL 4800 \
+Biology Capstone: BIOL 4801 \

 \BIOL 4800 fulfills the senior thesis/capstone requirement for all Biology majors except for Biology Secondary Education concentration.